juniorsundarCasual/TGT/vault/volume-5.chapter-311.md

 "She said that having more eyes and legs will make it easier for her to accumulate more nectar and flowers, as well as defend herself," Dora explained.

-"What's not what I was talking ab-"
+"That's not what I was talking ab-"

 "That's great news, Dora.
 Since Fancy is going to be busy now, why don't you go back home?
 Matron Reva said she needed help with something," Marie interjected.